Blown-up singular Riemannian foliations: Background

 We refer to the singular locus of leaves with minimal dimension as the \emph{minimal locus}.
 It is usually denoted by $\Sigma_{\min}$, but we will favor the cleaner notation $\Sigma$ whenever this doesn't lead to confusion, since this object will be recurrently used throughout the paper.
-We notice that it is a compact submanifold of $M$, due to the semi-continuity of the function that associates a point to the dimension of the leaf containing it.
+We notice that it is a compact submanifold of $M$, due to the lower semi-continuity of $x\to \dim L_x$.